unknownworlds/NS/main/readme.txt

 Steve Ashley
 Jason Childress
 Russell "Doomaniac" Weed
-Nick "Crinity" Coombe
-Nemesis Zero
 Maria "Mara" Cruzado
-The NS IRC operators (Commando, eBnar, Insane, Necrotic, pielemius, Scythe, shoven, BoZman20, chalupamonk, Cyanide, DOOManiac, Kenichi, KungFuSquirrel, Mouse, Us3r)
+The NS IRC operators
-The NS Forum Admins and Moderators (Coil, Comprox, Nemesis Zero, SpyderMonkey, Fam, Greedo386, humbaba, Marik Steele, rob6264, Talesin)
+The NS Forum Admins and Moderators
 Stainless Steel Studios
 Thai Hut
 Beran Peters
-The NS playtesters, veterans, and beta server ops (we couldn't have done it without you!)
+The NS playtesters (we couldn't have done it without you!)

 Natural Selection and all content is Copyright (C) 2003 Charles G. Cleveland "Natural Selection" is a trademark owned by Charles G. Cleveland